Whitepaper

 commands for encryption, decryption, vault management, environment

-variable protection, and Shamir secret splitting.
+and environment variable protection.
 The CLI supports pipe

 input, hidden password prompts, and manages a .deny/